ppyrka98/Internet-and-Linux/internet.md

 #### What is REST and who is Roy Fielding?
 - Roy fielding is an American computer scientist and the originator of the Representational State Transfer architectural style
 - REST is the the entire Web's architecture.
 REST is defined through constraints like Statelessness, Cacheability, Self-descriptive messages, and a bunch of others.
+In order for something to be RESTful, it must abide by all the constraints listed by REST.

   **What the constraints mean**
     - Statelessness means that each request must contain all of the information necessary for the server to understand the request and cannot take advantage of stored context on the server.
     - Cacheability means that if a response is marked cacheable, the client is allowed to reuse the data for later requests.
     - Self-descriptive messages means that messages should include info about how their payload should be processed and identifies the resource it concerns.

--
+-  REST is important today because of its simplicity, how it uses systems that already exist, and advocates the use of HTTP for achieving objectives.